The Difference Of Audits, Inspections, Assessments, And Checks

 Audits, Inspections, Assessments and Checks.
 Some people might consider them all just synonyms of roughly the same action, but in reality, all these terms have a more specific meaning.
 It’s crucial to understand the difference between them in order to facilitate communication and understanding between different operations and functions.
 When the whole team uses the same terminology, the company saves time and money.

 Audits portray the big picture

-An audit refers to a broad standardised process which examines a certain field of operation.
+An audit refers to a broadly standardised process which examines a certain field of operation.
 The ISO Standards stand as a good example.
-The International Organisation offers standardised processes to test various operations such as quality management, environmental performance, or documentation of occupational health and safety.
+The International Organisation offers standardised processes to test various operations such as quality management, environmental performance, documentation of occupational health and safety, and many more areas in a company.
 Audit results are built from the outcomes of inspections.
 The purpose is to showcase a comprehensive analysis of a specific field of operation and possibly obtain recognised standards for it.

 Inspections minimise severe malfunctions

 Inspections are ordered to check that everything is running smoothly.
 The goal is to minimise malfunctions and thoroughly investigate the current state of appliances and equipment or properties and apartments.
 Standardised and pre-prepared checklists are used in the inspection phase and the results are compared to the predetermined requirements.
 The difference between an inspection and a check is the scope of the investigation.
 Inspections are more thorough and conducted by specialised staff.
 In addition, regular inspections are needed in order to collect data for audits.